Apply to ITA

 Application requirements

 - Online application including four short answer questions that are found within the application.
-For your preparation, HERE are the questions.
+For your preparation, Here are the application questions.

 - Current Grade Reports that include student attendance and GPA are required.
 ITA staff will ask the applicant’s school for official transcripts once the application is submitted.